-For the 2021/2022 financial year, the annual cap for non-concessional contributions is \$110,000 and members with total superannuation balances of \$1.7 million or more are not eligible to make nonconcessional contributions.
+For the 2022/2023 financial year, the annual cap for non-concessional contributions is \$110,000 and members with total superannuation balances of \$1.7 million or more are not eligible to make nonconcessional contributions.
 There is a 'bring-forward' option as discussed below.
 You will be taxed on nonconcessional contributions over the cap at the rate of 45%, plus the Medicare levy where they cannot be released from a fund (and this is the case for TAL Super as stated below).

-Under the 'bring-forward' option, generally people under 65 years of age at the start of the financial year can bring forward three years' entitlements to nonconcessional contributions based on the annual cap limits above.
-However, from 1 July 2021 members with total superannuation balances over \$1.48 million have reduced access to the bring-forward rule.
+Under the 'bring-forward' option, generally people under 75 years of age for at least one day during the year and have not accessed this option in prior years, can make non concessional contributions of up to three times the annual cap limit (explained above) in one year (other conditions apply).

+However, from 1 July 2022 members with total superannuation balances of \$1.48 million or more have reduced (or no) access to the bring-forward rule.